ketanraj15/Fake-Job-Prediction-Model/README.md

 Scammers advertise jobs the same way legitimate employers do — online (in ads, on job sites, and social media), in newspapers, and sometimes on TV and radio.
 They promise you a job, but what they want is your money and your personal information.

 ## Model Description
-Fake-Job-Predictor is a python based machine learning model,which uses algorithms like the Naive Bayes algorithm and Decision tree classifier algorithm,to predict wether a posted job is fake or real.
+Fake-Job-Predictor is a python based machine learning model, which uses algorithms like the Naive Bayes algorithm and Decision tree classifier algorithm, to predict whether a posted job is fake or real.
 The model is deployed over heroku and can be viewed [here.](https://fake-job-prediction.herokuapp.com/)

 Code for all the detailed analysis and model building can be viewed [here](Fake_job_predictor.ipynb).